yogodoshi/slackbot-therock/README.md

 # slackbot-therock
+> "FOCUS!" - Dwayne The Rock Johnson

-A slackbot that helps you stay healthy.
-"FOCUS!" - Dwayne The Rock Johnson
+A slackbot that helps you stay healthy by randomly selecting people from the channel and assigning exercises to them from time to time.